receptron/graphai/docs/Async.md

 };
 ```

-I tested this quiz with devleopers on X and a few other developer forums, and many developers, even experienced developers came up with this answer:
+I tested this quiz with devleopers on X and a few other developer forums, and many developers, even experienced ones, came up with this answer:

 ```typescript
 const TaskRunner = async () => {